Concealed Carry Killers

 In 2009, the Violence Policy Center began an ongoing research project to identify killings from May 2007 to the present involving citizens legally allowed to carry concealed handguns.
 Because detailed information on such killings is not readily available, the VPC is forced to rely primarily on news accounts for reports of such killings and subsequent legal proceedings.

 Above is the current tally from May 2007 to the present of killings involving persons with concealed carry permits or who committed a killing in public with a legal handgun in a state that allows concealed carry without a permit (Alaska, Arizona, and Vermont allow the carrying of concealed handguns without a permit).
 The killings are broken out by specific categories and a killing may fit into more than one category.
 Because the VPC relies primarily on news reports for the majority of incidents, the actual numbers are most likely far higher.
-This tally is updated monthly.
+This tally is updated regularly.
 Clicking on each category's tally will link you to vignettes describing the circumstances for each killing, listed by state.
 The descriptions also include the current, known status of any charges filed against the permit holder as well as noting instances where the perpetrator committed suicide.

 The Violence Policy Center welcomes any new information regarding the status of any case (with verifiable source(s)).
-Any new information or corrections to the information contained in the database will be posted in the next monthly update.
+Any new information or corrections to the information contained in the database will be posted in the next update.

 Use this link to contact the VPC: http://www.vpc.org/contact.htm.